abdullah38rcc/ExampleAndroidApp/README.md

 This repository contains a simple Android application (compatible with versions 2.3.3 and up) that showcases the core functionality of the [http://www.catalyze.io](Catalyze) platform.

 New to Catalyze?
-Sign up for an account at [http://developer.catalyze.io/](http://developer.catalyze.io/).
+Sign up for an account at [https://dashboard.catalyze.io/](https://dashboard.catalyze.io/).

 Working functionality:
 * User log in, sign up and log off
 * Updating of user information
-* Viewing and adding custom classes.
+* Viewing and adding custom class entries.
-* Simple UMLS lookup (an autocomplete example is in the works)
+* Simple UMLS lookup
+* Autocomplete UMLS example
+* File upload, download, and deletion
+* File download

 Not working yet:
-* File upload, download, delete (the SDK does not support these features yet but the API fully supports these features if needed)
-* UMLS autocomplete example (SDK support works but the UI is not finished)
 * Custom class references (not fully tested at the time of this initial release)

 Email us at <mailto:support@catalyze.io> if you are in need of these features.
 We will do our best to meet your needs.